Imperial Hotel, Tokyo

 The Restaurants

-• The teppanyaki grill Kamon offers steaks and seafood with city views.
+• The teppanyaki Kamon offers steaks and seafood with city views.

 • The Imperial Viking Sal, Japan’s first buffet restaurant, remains wildly popular.

-• Those seeking peace from the frenetic pace of the city can visit the tea ceremony room, where patrons quietly sit on tatami floor mats and watch as tea is elaborately prepared in the traditional way.
+• At the tea ceremony room TOKO-AN, patrons quietly sit on tatami floor mats and watch as tea is elaborately prepared in the traditional way.

 Getting There